Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Škoda being a large family car and the Seat representing small family car vehicle class.
 Another thing to take into account here is the wheel drive.
 The first one makes use of a 4 x 4 wheel drive system, aiming at people who plan to leave their safety zone and challenge the surfface, both in the terms of reduced grip and offroading, whereas the second one transfers the power and torque to the front axel only, making it perfect for those who use their car mostly to get from A to B, remaining in control during the slipery conditions.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The first vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-Furthermore, taking kerb weight as an important factor into account, the Czech car offers a considerable difference of 14% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Czech car offers a considerable difference of 14% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Škoda does have a slight advantage, at least on all of the models level.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Škoda does have a slight advantage, when all the models are taken into account.
 These are the official statistics, while our visitors describe reliability of Škoda with an average rating of 4.4, and models under the Seat badge with 4.5 out of 5.
-Some independent research have also placed Octavia as average reliability-wise, and Leon is more or less at the same level.Above it all, drivers of cars with the same engine as the Czech car rank it on average as 2.5, while the one under the competitor's bonnet gets 4.8 out of 5.
+Independent research findings rank Octavia as average reliability-wise, and Leon is more or less at the same level.Above it all, drivers of cars with the same engine as the Czech car rank it on average as 2.5, while the one under the competitor's bonnet gets 4.8 out of 5.

 Performance & Fuel economyŠkoda is undoubtly more agile, reaching 100km/h in 1.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 234 kilometers per hour, 13km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Spanish car, averaging around 4.9 liters of fuel per 100 kilometers (58 mpg), in combined cycle.
 That's 51% difference compared to the Czech car!